Bruins–Canadiens rivalry: 2010–present

 In the 2010–11 season, Montreal won four of six meetings.

 One game on February 9, which the Bruins won 8–6, saw a brawl in which All-Star goaltenders Carey Price and Tim Thomas squared off during the second period, leaving the penalty boxes overflowing and the ice littered with the players' equipment.
 The game featured six fights, a goalie fight and a total of 187 penalty minutes issued.

-On March 8, the Canadiens defeated the Bruins 4–1, but the game was marred when the Bruins' Zdeno Chara checked Habs' Max Pacioretty into the glass between the player's bench areas with 15.8 seconds left in the second period.
+On March 8, the Canadiens defeated the Bruins 4–1, but the game was marred when the Bruins' Zdeno Chára checked Habs' Max Pacioretty into the glass between the player's bench areas with 15.8 seconds left in the second period.
 His head hit one of the metal uprights and he was knocked unconscious.
 He was taken from the ice on a gurney with his head and neck stabilized.
 He was taken to hospital for observation, but the Canadiens said he was alert and had full use of his limbs.
-Chara, who received an interference major and a game misconduct, said of the hit, "I knew we were somewhere close to our bench but obviously that wasn't my intention to push him into the post.
+Chára, who received an interference major and a game misconduct, said of the hit, "I knew we were somewhere close to our bench but obviously that wasn't my intention to push him into the post.
 It's very unfortunate.
 In that situation everything's happening fast and even planning to do that, that's not my style to hurt somebody.
 I always play hard.
 I play physical but I never try to hurt anybody so I'm hoping he's OK."
-However, Chara was not suspended or fined for the hit.
+However, Chára was not suspended or fined for the hit.
 Canadiens general manager Pierre Gauthier said that "the NHL took its decision and it's not for us to express our opinion publicly."
-Pacioretty, however, was "disgusted" that the NHL did not suspend Chara for the hit.
+Pacioretty, however, was "disgusted" that the NHL did not suspend Chára for the hit.
 Montreal Police conducted a criminal investigation into the hit.
-On April 28, Pacioretty said that he had no ill will towards Chara for the injury that ended his season.
+On April 28, Pacioretty said that he had no ill will towards Chára for the injury that ended his season.
 He said, "I think he regrets what he did and I forgive him because he definitely made an effort to contact me and go out of his way to tell me how he felt.
 I respect him for that."

-The two teams met for the final time during the season on March 24, with Bruins David Krejci, Zdeno Chara, and Milan Lucic each scoring three assists in a 7–0 blowout of the Canadiens.
+The two teams met for the final time during the season on March 24, with Bruins David Krejčí, Zdeno Chára, and Milan Lucic each scoring three assists in a 7–0 win over the Canadiens.
 Boston won the Northeast Division title on April 2, while Montreal finished the season seeded sixth following a 4–1 win over the Toronto Maple Leafs on April 9 and faced the Bruins in the first round of the 2011 Stanley Cup playoffs.